 My family loves cranberry sauce.
 Every Thanksgiving I make our sauce using 2 big bags of cranberries.
 I know everyone will snack on the leftovers for a few days after Thanksgiving.

-This year I am using the leftover cranberry sauce to make these hand-held gluten free cranberry hand pies.
-The sweet citrus and cranberry flavor is surrounded by an incredible flaky pie crust wrap.
+This year, I am using the leftover cranberry sauce to make these hand-held gluten free cranberry hand pies.
+An incredible flaky pie crust wrap surrounds the sweet citrus and cranberry flavor.
 It makes a delicious dessert any time!

 I used my quick and easy gluten free pie crust recipe for these flaky hand pies.
 My homemade cranberry sauce recipe is perfect in these hand pies if you want to use a tasty cranberry sauce.